experimentzone-team/ExperimentZoneSite/collections/_videos/2021-01-14-boost-signups-on-your-weight-loss-platform.md

 heroHeight: 600
 heroDiagonal: true
 heroDiagonalFill: false
-meta_title: "Include these 3 Elements on Your Weight Loss Platform to Boost Signups | Testing the Experience "
+meta_title: "Include these 3 Elements on Your Weight Loss Platform to Boost Signups | Testing the Experience"
 meta_description: "In today's episode, we'll show you the 3 biggest conversion pitfalls of the marketing sites for weight loss programs."
 meta_author: "AJ Davis"
 meta_og_title: "Include these 3 Elements on Your Weight Loss Platform to Boost Signups | Testing the Experience